amicuchu/NintendoClientsWiki/Eagle-Protocol.md

 | user_id | Your pid (hex string) |

 ## Packet Format
-Packets are encoded as a stream of bits (probably to minimize the packet size).
+Packets are encoded as a stream of bits.
 Each packet starts with the following header:

 | Bits | Description |
 | --- | --- |